rufy545/suggestion-bot/README.md

 </p>

 ## About
-A powerful Slash `Suggestion` Discord Bot
+A powerful Slash `Suggestion` Discord Bot.

 ## Installation
 To get started clone this repository and run `npm install`.